Media: LEDs, diffusion material domes, silkscreen, aluminum, custom lighting sequence, electrical hardware.

 Dimensions: 7 ft x 7 ft x 12 ft.

 Please click here to read more about the project.

-Growing up on the coast of Lima, Peru has given Amorós an appreciation and love for the ocean, from the colors to the bubbles and the foam that would develop from the roughness of the waves crashing.
-Amorós strongly connects to bodies of water from this deeply rooted part of her upbringing.
+Growing up on the coast of Lima, Peru, Grimanesa Amorós developed a profound appreciation and love for the ocean, captivated by the vibrant colors, the mesmerizing bubbles, and the foam created by the crashing waves.
+This deep-rooted connection to bodies of water from her upbringing continues to influence her artistic vision.

 Description: The Armory Show, Times Square Alliance, and Nina Menocal Gallery present Uros House, a lighting sculpture by Grimanesa Amorós, during the Armory Arts Week in New York City’s Times Square.